 If convicted of an attempted premeditated murder, the sentence is life in state prison with the possibility of parole.

-Contact an Attempted Murder Defense Lawyer
+Contact a Murder Defense Attorney

 When facing devastating criminal charges that could impact your personal and professional life forever, you need to have the highest level of criminal defense representation.
-David Elden has defended countless clients throughout Los Angeles County against all serious violent crime offenses.
+David Elden & Victor Sherman have defended countless clients throughout Los Angeles County against all serious violent crime offenses.
 Through our years of experience in criminal law, we understand the tremendous amount of time and resources required to effectively build a strong defense strategy.
 Our legal team includes a former prosecutor, who understands how prosecutors will attempt to build their case to secure a conviction.

 When you retain our law firm to represent you, we will thoroughly examine all the evidence and facts of your case to seek effective legal defenses that can be used to obtain a favorable outcome on your behalf.